-If you retake an assessment, your most recent mark will be used for classification.
+If you retake an assessment, your most recent mark will be used to calculate your final classification.

 Retaking an examination

 If you are required to retake an examination you may reuse the mark you received for the TMA.
 Alternatively, if you have not already submitted two TMAs for the module, you may submit one further TMA, up to the maximum number permitted.